-BNP PARIBAS A FUND is an open-ended investment company (société d'investissement à capital variable - abbreviated to SICAV), incorporated under Luxembourg law on March 31, 2009 for an indefinite period under the name "Alfred Berg".

-It was renamed BNP PARIBAS A FUND on September 25, 2013.
+BNP Paribas Flexi I, is an open-ended investment company (société d'investissement à capital variable - abbreviated to SICAV), incorporated on 4 July 2006 under the name "FORTIS SOLUTIONS" for an indefinite period in accordance with the provisions of Part I of the Law of 20 December 2002 governing undertakings for collective investment.
+It was renamed "BNP Paribas Flexi I" on 13 September 2010.

-The Company is currently governed by the provisions of Part I of the Law of December 17, 2010 governing undertakings for collective investment as well as by Directive 2009/65.
+The Company is currently governed by the provisions of Part I of the Law of 17 December 2010 governing undertakings for collective investment as well as by Directive 2009/65.